Ricky Gervais: Social media

 Gervais joined Twitter in December 2009 when he first hosted the 66th Golden Globes.
 After a two-year hiatus, he returned to the platform in September 2011.
 In 2012, Gervais won a Shorty Award for Lifetime Achievement for his popular presence on social media.
-As of July 2022 he was followed by 15 million fans whom he calls 'Twonks'.
+As of July 2022, he was followed by 15 million fans whom he calls 'Twonks'.
 Gervais uses social media to promote his work to his fans.
-After ten years he brought back his character Brent on his YouTube channel in a web series Learn Guitar with David Brent.
-He uses many ways to promote his new series, for example for Derek, he posts contests or questions for his fans.
+After ten years, he brought back his character Brent on his YouTube channel in a web series Learn Guitar with David Brent.
+He also posts contests or questions to his fans as promotion for his series.

 Gervais uses social media to raise awareness of animal welfare.
-He tweets links to petitions to rescue animals from captivity, he highlights the plight of animals being used for testing, and he encourages people to adopt dogs instead of buying them from breeders.
+He tweets links to petitions to rescue animals from captivity, he highlights animals involved in scientific and biomedical research, and he encourages people to adopt dogs instead of buying them from breeders.
 He won the Genesis Award from the Humane Society in March 2015 for his contribution to raising awareness for animal welfare on social media.
 In 2014, he was named most influential London Twitter user.